Table of Contents

 User variables are written as

-, where the
+@, where the

-consists of
+variable name var_namevar_name consists of

-alphanumeric characters, .
+alphanumeric characters, .,

-.
+_, and $.
 A user variable

 name can contain other characters if you quote it as a string or

-identifier (for example, @'my-var'
+identifier (for example, @'my-var',

 User-defined variables are session specific.
 A user variable